 - 1. Select volunteer activities.
-For direct assistance contact: - Kitchener Volunteer Action Centre (742-8610) - Website: www.k-wvolcentre.on.ca/ - 2.
+For direct assistance contact: - Kitchener Volunteer Action Centre (742-8610) - Website: https://volunteerwr.ca/ - 2.
 In consultation with parents, contact the person or organization where you plan to volunteer. - 3.
 Ensure that signatures from parents, sponsors, and the total number of hours are evident on the Activity Tracking Form.
-This form is available in the Guidance Office or online at myway.wrdsb.ca.
+This form is available in the Guidance Office.